HPC-dev-acc/mario-demo/docs/10-requirement.md

   - *User story*: As a player, I want the character's collision box to stay the same when idle so positioning remains reliable.
   - *Success*: Idling only narrows the sprite visually; collisions and interactions are unaffected.

+- **URS-017: Player fits one-tile gaps**
+  - *Scenario*: The player navigates tight passages.
+  - *User story*: As a player, I want the character's collision box to match one tile in width so squeezing through gaps feels predictable.
+  - *Success*: The player can clear one-tile-wide passages without unexpected snagging.

 ## SRS
 ### Functional Requirements (FR)
 **Navigation / Launch**